 Click on the downloads, and there you will get all the versions of chrome, before downloading, first check which version of chrome you are using.
 For that, right-click on the three dots(:) on the right upper corner of the windows and then select the help and then click on about google chrome

 Currently, I am using 77.0 version

-Click on the link and download, the index page will open, select the win32
+Click on the link and download, and the index page will open, select the win32

 Once it completes downloading, extract the file from the zip format and then copy and paste it inside the script file of the python37

 Go back to the test case and Run the Web Automation test case; it will successfully open the web browser.

 The Next thing is, we have to close the browser, for that, open the test script and select the keyword as the close browser.